JulianValencia08/FireFly/README.md

 ## Description

-FireFly is a social network that allows users find ame partners
+FireFly is a social network that allows users find ame partners to play online games